NREL/hercules/docs/install_local.md

 ```
 ps
 ```
 which will tell you all of the processes currently working.
-You can kill processes that you do not want by using the kill command, paired with the process number (filled into the blank in the command below).
+You can kill processes that you do not want by using the kill command, paired with the process ID (filled into the blank in the command below).
 ```
-kill ___
+kill <PID>
 ```

 <!--